 Because the efforts of individual lawyers are not enough to meet the need for free legal services that exists among persons of limited means, the government and the profession have instituted additional programs to provide those services.
 Every lawyer should financially support such programs, in addition to either providing direct pro bono services or making financial contributions when pro bono service is not feasible.

 Law firms should act reasonably to enable and encourage all lawyers in the firm to provide pro bono legal services called for by this Rule.

 The responsibility set forth in this Rule is not intended to be enforced through disciplinary process.

 Students are doing so many wonderful things and we want to hear about it!
 We also recognize outstanding service at our annual pro bono reception honoring volunteers, host organizations, and community partners.
 In order to participate, volunteer hours must be reported in Symplicity.
 Beginning with the 2019-2020 academic year, the time frame for qualifying hours is June 1 through May 31 of the following year.

 We understand that many students are not in a position to devote large amounts of time without financial assistance.
 To improve opportunities for our students, we award a limited number of stipends through the Dean’s Summer Pro Bono and Public Interest Law Fellowship Program.

-Students who have questions about volunteer service with pro bono or public interest organizations are encouraged to contact Law Career Services by email or by calling (405) 208-5332.
+Students who have questions about volunteer service with pro bono or public interest organizations are encouraged to contact Law Student Services by email or by calling (405) 208-5332.